Auctioning of emission allowances

-Since the beginning of 2013, auctioning has been the default method of allocating emission allowances.
-Approximately more than 50% of EU Allowances will be auctioned during the trading period 2013–2020 .
+Auctioning has been the default method of allocating emission allowances since 2013.
+It is estimated that just over 50% of the allowances will be auctioned during the trading periods 2013–2020 and 2021–2030.

-Operators in the EU Emissions Trading System, investment firms and other eligible actors under the EU Auctioning Regulation (2010/1031/EU) may do so at any auction organised.
+Operators covered by the EU ETS, investment firms and other actors eligible to apply for admission to auctions under the EU Auctioning Regulation (2010/1031/EU) can access any auction organised.

-The Leipzig-based European Energy Exchange EEX has been appointed as the common auction platform.
-EEX holds auctions three times a week.
-Opt-out auctions are also held weekly.
+The European Energy Exchange (EEX) in Germany has been appointed as the EU’s common auction platform.
+It holds auctions three times a week.
+Opt-out auctions are held weekly or biweekly.
 Auction calendars are confirmed annually, for one calendar year at a time.